Coudoux

 Coudoux ([kuduks]; Codoç) is a commune in the Bouches-du-Rhône department in southern France.

 Location

 It is 17 km away from Aix-en-Provence, 20 km away from Salon-de-Provence, and nearly 40 km away from Marseille.
 As for villages, it is 3 km away from Velaux, 4 km away from La Fare-les-Oliviers, 5 km away from Ventabren and about 10 km away from Éguilles.

 History

 As early as the 16th century, there were two hamlets, "Petit Coudoux" (Small Coudoux) and "Grand Coudoux" (Big Coudoux).
 However, these were part of the commune of Ventabren and it was only in 1950 that Coudoux was made a commune in its own right.

 Population

-Town twinning
+Sister Cities

-Since 2004 Coudoux is twinned with Baone, Province of Padua, Italy.
+Coudoux has been twinned with Owingen, Baden-Württemberg, Germany since 1991 and Baone, Padua, Italy since 2004.